industrial-edge/pingpong-csharp/docs/Installation.md

 ```

 This repository already provides that configuration file [here](/cfg-data/mqtt-config.json).
-In this example, the application will authenticate to the IE databus with the username `edge` and password `edge`.
+In this example, the application will authenticate to the databus with the username `edge` and password `edge`.
 It will subscribe to `topic1` and will publish to `topic2`.

 ### Configuration via app Configuration Service (UseCase 2)